AnthonyKim89/react-ui/docs/APPS.md

 An App Set is a collection of these Apps, all displayed on the screen at the same time.
 An App Set is either a **Dashboard** (a set of apps showing data collected from multiple rigs) or a  **Asset Page Tab** (a set of apps from a specific category showing data from a single asset).

-A **Dashboard App Set** represents a page with an app set that is not tied to any specific rig but instead has a collection of apps that may pull data from different rigs.
-When a user adds an app to a dashboard, they choose a Rig to pull data from.
-Data will then be fetched from the *active well* of that rig.
+A **Dashboard App Set** represents a page with an app set that is not itself tied to any specific asset but instead has a collection of apps that may pull data from different assets.
+When a user adds an app to a dashboard, they choose an asset to pull data from.

 Each Dashboard <has:></has:>